neuland-ingolstadt/neuland.app-native/.github/CONTRIBUTING.md

     - [Bun](https://bun.sh) or simply use npm or yarn
     - [Watchman](https://facebook.github.io/watchman/docs/install) (for Linux or macOS users)

-3. In addition is recommended to use the [ESLint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) and [Prettier](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) extensions for your IDE to get real-time feedback on your code.
+4. In addition is recommended to use the [ESLint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) and [Prettier](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) extensions for your IDE to get real-time feedback on your code.

-4. Install project dependencies by running the following command in the project directory:
+5. Install project dependencies by running the following command in the project directory:

     ```bash
     bun install
     ```

+6. Setup the emulator

+    Android (_Windows, macOS, and Linux_):
+    -   Follow the [official guide](https://docs.expo.dev/workflow/android-studio-emulator/) to set up the Android emulator.

+    iOS (_macOS only_):
+    -   Follow the [official guide](https://docs.expo.dev/workflow/ios-simulator/) to set up the iOS simulator.

 5. Create a development build for your desired platform.
-This step is required every time the dependencies are updated.

     ```bash
     bun ios
     bun android
     ```

-### Using the Android Emulator (_Windows, macOS, and Linux_)

--   Follow the [official guide](https://docs.expo.dev/workflow/android-studio-emulator/) to set up the Android emulator.

 > [!NOTE]
-> Don't forget to select the right OS for the guide at the top of the page.

-### Using the iOS Simulator (_macOS only_)

--   Follow the [official guide](https://docs.expo.dev/workflow/ios-simulator/) to set up the iOS simulator.
+> Step 7 is required every time the dependencies are updated.

 ## Development